Public Service Loan Forgiveness (PSLF) program

 As part of our efforts to make the certification process easier for Washington state agencies, we have partnered with the Office of the Student Loan Advocate to create the following notice templates you can use to support your employees on their path toward loan forgiveness:

-• PSLF Notice for Separated Employees.
-We encourage state agencies to share this letter (web or print version) with employees during the separation process, so they know which steps to take to receive and potentially continue receiving PSLF credit.
+- PSLF Notice for Separated Employees.
+State agencies are required to share this letter (web or print version) with employees during the separation process, so they know which steps to take to receive and potentially continue receiving PSLF credit.

 How does the PSLF employment certification process work?

-2. State agencies digitally sign and return the form through the PSLF Help Tool, which is then submitted by the U.S. Department of Education Office of Federal Student Aid (FSA) to the PSLF servicer for processing.
-Manual PSLF forms are returned to the employee for them to send to the PSLF servicer for processing.
+State agencies digitally sign and return the form through the PSLF Help Tool, which is then submitted to the U.S. Department of Education Office of Federal Student Aid (FSA) for processing.
+Manual PSLF forms are returned to the employee for them to send to FSA for processing by mail to U.S. Department of Education, P.O.
+Box 300010 Greenville, TX 75403 or by fax to 540-212-2415.

 PSLF Guidance for Washington state agencies